Technigo/project-p1-first-webpage/README.md

 ## View it live

 No - unfortunately not.
-Because in the meantime the Surf School closed down.
+Because in the meantime the Surfschool closed down.
 But I am highly motivated in case my friends open a new school, that I am building them a website again.
 An this time from scatch with coding and not with the wordpress plugins;-)